postgrespro/mmts/generations2.md

 wait for all nodes PREPARE confirmation before committing; however, dealing with any node waiting for whoever it wants is... cumbersome.
 Let's then instead invent generations.
 Generation is <generation_number, list of members who must at be at least majority>.
-Generation numbers are unique.
+Generation numbers are unique; they act as logical clocks.
 Each transaction is assigned generation number it belongs to (current generation of the coordinator).
 The idea is that xact can't be committed unless all its generation members received PREPARE.
-Once node switched into some generation and, if needed, recovered (more on this below), it accepts (and creates) only xacts belonging to this generation; there is a barrier between writing down PREPARES of old and new generation.
+Once node switched into some generation and, if needed, recovered (more on this below), it accepts (and creates) only xacts belonging to this generation;
+there is a barrier between writing down PREPARES of old and new generation.

 We don't need raft/paxos or something for choosing generations, because there is no trade on single value: we don't have problem 'we already voted and can't do